friflo/friflo-EcGui-Godot/README.md

 - DemoTypes.cs    Contains various example types: components, relations, tags, custom types and enums
 - TypeDrawers.cs  Custom TypeDrawer's are optional.
                   They enable to render custom types in a single line.
 E.g. Point, Color, Sprite, ...

-ImGuiNet          Contains the source to connect MonoGame Input and Rendering to ImGui.NET.
-                  This folder should be copied to your project as is.
 ```

 ## License